7 Best Ways to Prepare for IELTS

 IELTS Reading Section

 The reading section consists of 40 questions.
 It is designed to test a wide range of skills.
 The participants are given three long, stylistically different texts.
 Usually, the task includes one descriptive, one factual, and one analytical text.
 They are usually taken from newspapers, magazines, or books.
-The pieces are suitable for people who do not specialize in certain areas but plan to enter the university or seek professional registration.
+The materials are suitable for individuals who do not specialize in specific areas but wish to apply to university or pursue professional registration.

 You have 60 minutes to finish all the questions.
 Different types of questions are used: multiple choice, identifying information, matching information, matching headings, sentence completion, summary completion, diagram label completion, short-answer questions, etc.